CitizenB/keybase-setup/README.md

 # FIXME

-  - Decide on a license
   - Test via BATS and/or molecule?
-  - Works better on rpm-based distros
+  - Work better on rpm-based distros
-  - These scripts need to run partly as root; an unprivileged option would be nice too.
+  - These scripts need to run partly as root; an unprivileged option would be nice too

 # References